Exploring the Life, Myth, and Art of Native Americans

 Civilizations of the World

-Written by distinguished plains archaeologist Larry J. Zimmerman, this richly illustrated text is an introduction to the life, myth, and art of the indigenous peoples of the United States and Canada.
-The author ably conveys the profound appreciation the native North Americans had--and continue to have--of life, death, and the cosmos, and the interconnectedness of all things material and spiritual.
+Written by distinguished plains archaeologist Larry J. Zimmerman, this richly illustrated narrative is an introduction to the life, myth, and art of the indigenous peoples of the United States and Canada.
+The author conveys the profound appreciation the native North Americans had, and continue to have, of life, death, and the cosmos, and the interconnectedness of all things material and spiritual.

 * Reviews *